cytoscape/py4cytoscape/doc/concepts.rst

 ----------

-If you use py4cytoscape to create and run a Python workflow on the same workstation as your Cytoscape instance, you may not need sandbox features (but they may make your Python coding simpler).
-If you use py4cytoscape from a Jupyter Notebook running on a remote server, you very likely **need** sandboxing.
+If you use py4cytoscape to create and run a Python workflow on the same workstation as your Cytoscape instance and not in a Jupyter Notebook, you may not need sandbox features (but they may make your Python coding simpler).
+If you use py4cytoscape from a Jupyter Notebook running on a remote server or on your Cytoscape workstation, you very likely **need** sandboxing.

 For context, py4cytoscape functions (e.g., ``open_session()``, ``save_session()``
 and ``export_image()``) access files in either Cytoscape's current working directory or in a location given by a full path.
-When Cytoscape starts, its working directory is the Cytoscape install directory, which has no write permissions and likely contains no user data files.
-Very quickly, a Python workflow author learns to pass file names qualified by full paths that are unique to the workstation.
+When a non-Notebook Python workflow starts, its working directory is the Python kernels working directory, which may contain user data files.
+Calls to py4cytoscape functions may contain paths relative to this directory, or may be full paths on the Cytoscape workstation.

-This situation works well only as long as the workflow executes on the same workstation as it was written.
+Full paths work well only as long as the workflow executes on the same workstation as it was written.
 It raises a number of problems:

 * Workflows with hard-coded paths are not likely to be portable to other Cytoscape workstations,